kmadden84/bettermode/README.md

 1. Clone the repository
 2. Install dependencies: `yarn install`
+3. **Optional**: You can manually create a `.env` file and add the following environment variable:
+   - `VITE_AUTH_TOKEN`
+     this will be the BetterMode Bearer Token
+4. Start the development server: `yarn dev`
-3. Login with test credentials:
+5. Login with test credentials:
   - username: testaccount@test.com
   - password: Test@ccount1234
-\n**OR**
-4. Create a `.env` file and add the following environment variables:
-   - `VITE_AUTH_TOKEN`
-     this will tbe the BeterMode Bearer Token
-5. Start the development server: `yarn dev`
-6. The bearer token is hardcoded from the .env file in `ApolloProvider.tsx`

 ## 🛠 Tech Stack